 So what actually is data binding?
 Data binding is when we map properties from a data object to a UI element.
 Thus, that element is modified in some way (appearance, behavior) based on the state of a particular property.
 That state can be changed on the frontend by user actions or on the backend within the database itself.

 Below is an example of how to set data binding in UI Builder.
 In the Logic tab of the component (in this case, an Input box), you will have the option to name the data object that the input box is bound to.

 For example, let’s say we have a checkbox component.
 We want to bind that component to the

 "DONE" property of the to-do list data object.
 Thus, when the data is received, it communicates to the component whether

-false, and that determines whether the checkbox is checked (
+false.
+That determines whether the checkbox is checked (

 true) or not (